 The 194th, minus B Company, was sent to Ft.
 Mason in San Francisco, and ferried to Ft.
 McDowell on Angel Island, on the U.S.A.T General Frank M. Coxe, were the members of the battalion were given physicals and inoculated by the battalion’s medical detachment.
 Those men found to have medical conditions were replaced.

-On September 8, 1941, the battalion was boarded onto the S.S.
+On September 8, 1941, the battalion was boarded onto the U.S.A.T.
 President Calvin Coolidge which sailed at 9:00 P.M. that night.
 The ship arrived at Hawaii on September 13, remained in port most of the day, and sailed at 5:00 P.M., but took a southerly route away from the main shipping lanes.
-It was joined by the heavy cruiser the U.S.S.
-Astoria and the U.S.S.
-Guadalupe – a replenishment oiler – which were its escorts.
+It was joined by an unknown destroyer, the heavy cruiser, U.S.S.
+Astoria, and the U.S.S.
+Guadalupe, a replenishment oiler, which were its escorts.

 The barracks’ outside walls were opened and screened from the floors to three feet up the wall.
 Above that, there was woven bamboo.
 This design allowed air to pass through the barracks.
 Sanitation facilities appeared to have been limited and a lucky man was one who was able to wash by a faucet with running water.